francothegenius/ap-labs/challenges/pacman/ARCHITECTURE.md

 Architecture
 -------------
-Multithreaded Pacman created with graphical interface and implemented in C.
+Multithreaded Pacman created with graphical interface and implemented in C, using the library SDL (SDL2 image and SDL2 ttf) and library for GUI and use of threads, respectively.
 Structures
 -------------